 "Where We Come From is Who We Are"

 How does Hillbilly Elegy fail?

-It fails in the same way Running With Scissors and The Glass Castle, two other bestselling gut-punch memoirs made into movies: scenes that had larger meaning on the printed page fall flat when reduced to film.
+It fails in the same way as Running With Scissors and The Glass Castle, two other bestselling gut-punch memoirs made into movies: scenes that had larger meaning on the printed page fall flat when reduced to film.